kumahq/kuma-website/docs/docs/1.2.0/installation/redhat.md

     type: builtin" | kumactl apply -f -
 ```

-You can configure `kumactl` to point to any remote `kuma-cp` instance by running:
+You can configure `kumactl` to point to any zone `kuma-cp` instance by running:

 ```sh
 $ kumactl config control-planes add --name=XYZ --address=http://{address-to-kuma}:5681